akhilkoditala/Projects/README.md

-This repository consists of my project !!
+This repository consists of my projects !!